 This document outlines the criteria for earning advancement points in the three pillars of play: Exploration & Discovery, Combat, and Social Interaction.
-The criteria are organized by tiers of play, focusing on Tier 1 (Levels 1-4) and Tier 2 (Levels 5-10).
-Criteria for Tier 3 (Levels 11-16) and Tier 4 (Levels 17-20) will be added in the future, as needed.
+The criteria are organized by tiers of play, covering Tier 1 (Levels 1-4), Tier 2 (Levels 5-10), and Tier 3 (Levels 11-16).
+Criteria for Tier 4 (Levels 17-20) will be added in the future, as needed.
 Points are awarded to the group based on accomplishments during each session.

 Points Required for Leveling Up